Irregular Webcomic!

 For the non-mathematics geeks amongst you, an abelian group is a particular type of algebraic structure - being a set of objects with a binary operation defined on it such that:

-This is essentially a fancy way of saying "the integers, and addition" considered as a whole thing.
+This is essentially a fancy way of saying, to give one example, "the integers, and addition" considered as a whole thing.
 There are other sorts of groups, some of which are not abelian, and some of which are, but they're not important for this comic.
 Maybe another time.

 Anyway, if you take an abelian group and define a second binary operation on the elements of the set such that: